PanKarton/CopyLayoutChallenges/README-template.md

-# Frontend Mentor - Fylo dark theme landing page solution
+# Frontend Mentor - Interactive pricing component solution

-This is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
+This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents